metadriverse/metaurban/README.md

 pip install stable_baselines3 imitation tensorboard wandb scikit-image pyyaml gdown
 ```

+### Run in 1 minute
+We provide a script to run our simulator, a tiny subset of assets will be downloaded automatically when first running the script

+`metaurban/examples/tiny_example.py`

 ### Assets
+**The assets are compressed and password-protected.
+You’ll be prompted to fill out a form the first time you run the script to pull all assets, and you’ll receive the password once the form is completed.**

 Assets will be downloaded automatically when first running the script